scottfeldmanpeabody/strava/README.md

 |curvy1: 	 	      |-86.77 	  |0.00E+00  |
 |curvy2: 	 	      |-83.15 	  |0.00E+00  |

-Select features are shown in boxplots, below:
+Select features are shown in boxplots below:

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/boxplots.png)
 *Boxplots of select features.
 Clear separation is seen on the right 3 metrics.
-Interestingly, even though there's considerable overlap in the grouping of average_heartrate, it still has a tiny P-value*
+Interestingly, even though there's considerable overlap in the groupings of average_heartrate, it still has a tiny P-value*

+Data was split into train and test groups, and several combinations of variables were tested.
+Several classification models were tested as well.
+A very vanilla Random Forest Model was found to yield the best performance.

 ## How Long Will It Take? - Regression Modeling